VickyGe22/fianlyear-teamProject-discussionForum/ProjectManagementFolder/a1876131-Zhangchi Pan/README-zhangchiPan.md

 ## Roles:

-Chairman for 3th client meeting and prepared agenda for the meeting
+Chairman for 3th client meeting and prepared agenda for the meeting Scretary for 7th 8th 9th 10th client meeting and prepared meeting minutes for the meeting

-Responsible for side bar modification, as well as the discussion page
+Responsible for side bar modification, as well as the discussion page Responsible for filter function.
+Responsible for admin acceptance or delete function development, as well as the acceptance page Responsible for admin close discussion function.
+Responsible for Code testing, most of the documentation and test.

-Participate in documentation work, responsible for grammar correction
+Participate in documentation work, responsible for grammar correction Participate in bug solving

 Contribute to the business case, responsible for the project objectives part